Power Trip frontman Riley Gale's cause of death confirmed

 Rolling Stone is reporting that the autopsy report was first shared on YouTube by a user called Heavy Metal Picker, and has since been confirmed by the Dallas County Medical Examiner’s office.

+As MetalSucks notes, the report acknowledges Gale specifically died from pulmonary edema, a condition caused by excess fluid in the lungs which is present in a large percentage of deaths attributed to fentanyl.

-Gale died on August 25 last year, with his family confirming the news the following day via Power Trip’s social media.
+Gale passed away on August 25 last year, with his family confirming the news the following day via Power Trip’s social media.

 “Riley was a friend, a brother, a son.
 Riley was both a larger than life rock star and a humble and giving friend,” Gale’s family wrote at the time.